Causes of changes in the quantity and quality of factors of production

 Causes of Changes in the Quality of Factors of Production

 The quality of factors of production refers to their characteristics and productivity.
-Changes in quality can be driven by:
+Changes in quality can occur due to:

 Land